amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 // Returns: "FedEx Ground®"
 ```

-This isn't elegant.
-It's not clever.
-But it works.
-And in production, working beats elegant every time.
+It works.
+In production, that's the only test.

 ## Performance: The Numbers Nobody Wants to Admit